circled-me/server/README.md

 # circled.me community server
 This project aims to help people easily backup and share photos, videos, albums on their own server.
+Focusing on performance, low footprint and ease of implementation and use.
-Upcoming releases will further enable you to share with your circles by including group chats and more...
+Upcoming releases will further enable you to share with your circles by including group chats and more.

 After certain services became paid some time ago, I have decided I'd rather be able host my own photos.
-The main reason is, of course, privacy!
+The main reason being, of course, privacy!
 But also at that time, there was no alternatve that offered good performance and low CPU/memory usage.
 This project has currently only one contributor (i.e. me), so help will be greatly appreciated 😊

 Another focus of this project is having the ability to host everything a community needs to be able to communicate and exchange photos, ideas, etc.